cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-08-13-a-prime-on-public-key-infrastructure.md

 - Availability is a problem since establishing trust (key distribution) is complicated.

 The introduction of **asymmetric encryption** was a significant advance in cryptography, as it allowed solving the key distribution problem.
-Hence, making possible to securely sharing the secret key.
+Thus, establishing a mechanism for securely sharing the secret key.

 ## Asymmetric Encryption